 - Students can start to apply to veterinary school a full year before they intend to start (summer of junior year through fall of senior year).

-- Applications open in May and most school's deadline are in September.
+- Applications open in January and you can submit applications in May.
+The deadline to submit is in September.
 Applicants are encouraged to apply early!

 - Take a look now at what is expected of the application: VMCAS application